blockchainsqua3/Blockchain-Smart-Lock-System/README.md

-"# Blockchain-Smart-Lock-System"
+# Blockchain-Smart-Lock-System

-    Our project aims to develop an "Smart Lock System" based on blockchain with smart contract functionality.
+# Our project aims to develop an "Smart Lock System" based on blockchain with smart contract functionality.
 The decentralized and tamper-resistant nature of blockchain will bring about a more transparent housing
     information system.
 Each door lock device and its corresponding customer during the occupancy period will
     have their respective Ethereum addresses.
 When the door is unlocked, it will trigger a transaction, which
     will be recorded and stored on the blockchain.
 All nodes on the blockchain will synchronize and possess